UnSetSoft/Guardian.js/README.md

 - `exclude`: An array of package names to exclude from age restrictions.
 - `exactInstall`: Boolean to determine if packages should be installed with exact versions by default.
 Alternatively, you can use the `--exact` flag in the CLI.
 - `mode`: Defines the behavior when vulnerabilities are found.
 Options are:
-  - `block`: Prevent installation if vulnerabilities are found.
+  - `block`: Prevent installation if vulnerabilities or problems are found.
 This is the default behavior.
   - `warn`: Log a warning but allow installation to proceed.
   - `off`: Hide vulnerability logs and allow installation to proceed.